Plastic pollution is surging, so what are governments doing?

 How much plastic waste is recycled?

-Around the world, only 9% of plastic waste is recycled, according to the OECD, which predicts that global plastic waste is on track to almost triple to 1,231 million tons in 2060 from 460 million tons in 2019.
+Around the world, only 9% of plastic waste is recycled, according to the OECD, which predicts that global plastic waste is on track to almost triple to 1.2 billion tonnes in 2060 from 460 million tons in 2019.

 Experts say the problem is particularly severe in emerging economies which lack the sophisticated recycling processes of wealthier nations.

-This could be improved through schemes such as Extended Producer Responsibility (EPR) where plastic producers are made responsible for the end of a product's life cycle, such as by providing funds to cover the costs of recycling.
+This could be improved through schemes such as extended producer responsibility (EPR) where plastic producers are made responsible for the end of a product's life cycle, such as by paying to cover the costs of recycling.

 Should we ban single-use plastics?

-The Back to Blue report examined three main ways in which governments have tried to reduce plastic consumption, including EPR schemes, production taxes and bans on single-use plastics.
+A report by the Back to Blue initiative examined three main ways in which governments have tried to reduce plastic consumption, including EPR schemes, production taxes and bans on single-use plastics.

 It found that single-use bans were the most effective, but said that if these were implemented in G20 countries without any other measures, plastic consumption would still be one-and-a-half times higher by 2050.